Disclaimer: This post contains affiliate links, which means I may earn some money if you click on one.

 When your site is on https, all the urls to images and files must also be https urls or else it will trigger a warning.
 The search/replace plugin should take care of most of that but there are cases where a theme or plugin might not be coded well and is using bad protocols.

 Why No Padlock will tell you the exact file and place that has an insecure url so you can go in and update it.

 And that’s it!
 Don’t forget to update your Google Analytics and Google Search Console after the switch.

 Some people say they lose their social shares after changing but I haven’t had a problem personally.
-If you’re concerned about social shares get Social Warfare to save them before updating your domain.
+If you’re concerned about losing your social shares get Social Pug Pro to save them before updating your domain.